holyrics/jslib/README-en.md

 ### apiRequest(id, raw)
-Executes a request to the associated receiver and returns the receiver's response.
+Executes a request to the associated receiver and returns the receiver's response.<br>
+From `v2.23.0` it is possible to pass the host or IP directly, but it is necessary to add the host/IP to the list of allowed requests.<br>
+file menu > settings > advanced > javascript > settings > allowed requests

 **Parameters:**